thejud/network-debug-cookbook/README.md

     # Filter the input to match only destination port 8443
     tshark -O http -Y http.request.uri~health dsp port 8443

+Dump request bodies to a file.
+Directory tmpfolder will be created.

+  tshark -r dump.pcap --export-objects http,tmpfolder

 ## tcpdump basics

 By default, tcpdump will only pick one interface.
 Be sure that you know which interface(s) are being